First Three Chapters

 “I cannot help you.”
 Notos was small, a lonely owl on a midnight hunt or a dog in a cage.
 “I am nothing without Lhos.”

-At this, the prisoner stared at Notos.
+At this, the prisoner glanced at Notos.

 “You cannot escape,” Notos hissed from the shadows.

 “You have forgotten who I am; there are many ways I can escape.”
-She examined the invisible wall for a long time, then placed her hands on the invisible border, which pulsed with energy under her strength, shaking the sides of the cave.
+She examined the invisible wall for a long time, then placed her hands on the border, which pulsed with energy under her strength, shaking the sides of the cave.
 A few pebbles slipped off a nearby ledge.

 “I am change.”